-From 2017, Chiesi the Netherlands is 100% CO2 neutral.
 Where we can, we limit the emissions.
-Our office is green: we use green power, we print on recycled paper, the men's rooms are water-free, the lamps work on motion detectors, we are going to separate our garbage and Monday we join the global Meat-Free-Monday.
-This last initiative was launched in 2009 by Paul, Mary and Stella McCartney: 'One day a week can make a world of difference'.
+Our office is green: we use green power, we print on recycled paper, the men's rooms are water-free, the lamps work on motion detectors, we are going to separate our garbage and we don't join the global Meat-Free-Monday but we instead we have meat-free-lunches during the whole week.
 Our mailings have not been sent in plastic for a long time and we also invest in reducing the environmental impact of the production of our medicines and the distribution of the packages.

 But we're going to do more.
-In 2018 for example, we ask our partners to organize congresses CO2-neutral.
-That means Meat-Free-Mondays in trainings and courses.
+In 2019 for example, we ask our partners to organize congresses CO2-neutral.
+That means Meat-Free-Mondays in courses.